Advent Wreath Prayers - Advent Candle

-Our family had one custom that really touched me.
-After everyone was in place, either standing or sitting around the table, and someone warned everybody, then the lights were turned off - with enough light to read the prayers, such as a flashlight.
+Our family had one custom that we liked.
+After everyone was in place, either standing or sitting around the table, and someone warned everybody, then the lights were turned off - with enough light to read the prayers, from the lit candle(s) or with the help of a flashlight.

-The blackness reminded us of the darkness of the world without Christ, except the candle (or candles) burning with hope for a Redeemer.
+The blackness reminds us of the darkness of the world without Christ, except the candle (or candles) burning with hope for a Redeemer.

 The Advent Wreath Prayers - Candlelight Dinner

 Sometimes our family left the Advent wreath candles burning during dinner on Sundays, and on some important occasions especially close to Christmas, with someone always watching.
-It was literally dinner by candlelight.
+It was "dinner by Advent wreath candlelight."

 Unfortunately, some of us kids tended to play with the candles, like blowing on them from a distance.
 Then Mom or Dad would put a stop to it, and even have the candles blown out.
 And we'd even fight over who would get to blow them out!